Technologicat/unpythonic/doc/features.md

 In Lisp terms, `@catch` essentially captures the escape continuation (ec) of the function decorated with it.
 The nearest (dynamically) surrounding ec can then be invoked by `throw(value)`.
 When the `throw` is performed, the function decorated with `@catch` immediately terminates, returning ``value``.

-In Python terms, an escape means just raising a specific type of exception; the usual rules concerning ``try/except/else/finally`` and ``with`` blocks apply.
+In Python terms, a throw means just raising a specific type of exception; the usual rules concerning ``try/except/else/finally`` and ``with`` blocks apply.
 It is a function call, so it works also in lambdas.

 Escaping the function surrounding an FP loop, from inside the loop: